Helmet-mounted display: Requirement

-HMD systems, combined with High Off-Boresight (HOBS) weapons, allow aircrew to attack and destroy nearly any target seen by the pilot.
-These systems allow targets to be designated with minimal aircraft maneuvering, minimizing the time spent in the threat environment, and allowing greater lethality, survivability, and pilot situational awareness.

 History

 In 1962, Hughes Aircraft Company revealed the Electrocular, a compact CRT, head-mounted monocular display that reflected a TV signal onto a transparent eyepiece.

 One of the first aircraft with simple HMD devices appeared for experimental purpose in the mid-1960s to aid in targeting heat seeking missiles.
 The US Navy's Visual Target Acquisition System (VTAS), made by Honeywell Corporation that was flown in early 1970s in F-4J and 1974–78 ACEVAL/AIMVAL on U.S. F-14 and F-15 fighters.
 VTAS received praise for its effectiveness in targeting off-boresight missiles, but the U.S. did not pursue fielding it except for integration into late-model Navy F-4 Phantoms equipped with the AIM-9 Sidewinder from 1969.
 HMDs were also introduced in helicopters during this time – examples include the Boeing AH-64 Apache with the Integrated Helmet and Display Sighting System (IHADSiSy) demonstrated in 1985.

 At the same time (1975) the Mirage 3CZ and Mirage F1AZ of the South African Air Force (SAAF) used a locally developed helmet-mounted sight integrated with the Armscor V3A heat-seeking missile.
 This enables the pilot to make off-bore attacks, without having to maneuver to the optimum firing position.
 After the South African system had been proven in combat, playing a role in downing Soviet aircraft over Angola, it is popularly claimed the Soviets embarked on a crash program to counter the technology.
 As a result, the MiG-29 was fielded in 1985 with an HMD and a high off-boresight weapon (R-73), giving them an advantage in close maneuvering engagements.

 Several nations responded with programs to counter the MiG-29/HMD/R-73 (and later Su-27) combination once its effectiveness was known, principally through access to former East German MiG-29s that were operated by the unified German Air Force.

 One successful HMD was the Israeli Air Force Elbit DASH series, fielded in conjunction with the Python 4, in the early 1990s.
 The U.S., UK, and Germany pursued a HMD combined with ASRAAM systems.
 Technical difficulties led to the U.S. abandoning ASRAAM, instead funding development of the AIM-9X and the Joint Helmet-Mounted Cueing System in 1990.
 American and European fighter HMDs became widely used in the late 1990s and early 2000s.

 The first civilian use of HMD on aircraft was the Elbit SkyLens HMD on ATR 72/42 airplane.